Shotacon: Shotacon publications

 Shota stories may be published in (a subset of) general seijin (men's pornographic) manga anthologies or in the few seijin shota manga anthologies, such as Shōnen Ai no Bigaku, which specializes in male-male stories.
 Some gay men's magazines which offer a particularly broad mix of pornographic material occasionally run stories or manga featuring peri-pubescent characters.

 In 2006, the seijin shotacon OVA anime Boku no Pico (ぼくのぴこ), which the producer has described as the first shotacon anime, was released.
 It was later followed by two sequels and an edited version of the first OVA, with content more suitable for viewers under 18, as well as a video game starring Pico and Chico, the main characters of the anime.
 However, an OVA based on the eroge Enzai was created in 2004, featuring explicit sexual acts involving young boys, and the OVA for Akira Gotō's A Forbidden Time dates back to 2000.

+Legality

+Many countries, such the United Kingdom, Canada, Brazil, France, and Russia, include fictional content in their laws restricting pornographic content involving children.
+The exact specifications of these bans vary by jurisdiction.
+The Supreme Court of Canada ruled in the R. v.
+Sharpe case that "visual works of the imagination as well as depictions of actual people" fall under the category of child pornography.